Skip to main content

 A StorageGRID system consists of multiple types of grid nodes at one or more data center sites.

-For additional information about StorageGRID network topology, requirements, and grid communications, see the Networking guidelines.
+For additional information about StorageGRID network topology, requirements, and grid communications, refer to the Networking guidelines.

 Deployment topologies